robertohuertasm/wasm-pack-npm/README.md

 [![Build Status](https://travis-ci.org/robertohuertasm/wasm-pack-npm.svg?branch=master)](https://travis-ci.org/robertohuertasm/wasm-pack-npm)

-Installs `wasm-pack` so you can build `wasm` npm packages.
+Installs `wasm-pack` and all the needed dependencies so you can build `wasm` npm packages.

+Check out the [wasm-pack documentation](https://rustwasm.github.io/wasm-pack/book/) if you want to know more.

 ## How to use it

-`npm i -g wasm-pack-npm`

-It will automatically install `wasm-pack` in your machine.
+Executing `npm i -g wasm-pack-npm` will automatically install `wasm-pack` and all the dependencies in your machine.

-By running `wasm-pack-npm` you will be able to retry the installation in case something went wrong.
+In case something goes wrog, you will be able to retry the installation by executing `wasm-pack-npm` in your terminal.

 ## TODO